eoscostarica/guide.eoscostarica.io/docs/tutorials/node-installation.md

 ```bash
 $ cleos -u http://DESTINATION_NODE_ADDRESS system regproducer testproducer EOS_PUB_KEY "www.testproducer.testlink" 0
 ```
-For a more detailed information about the above command, please go [here](https://developers.eos.io/manuals/eos/v2.0/cleos/command-reference/system/system-regproducer).
+For a more detailed information about the above command, please visit [System Regproducer](https://developers.eos.io/manuals/eos/v2.0/cleos/command-reference/system/system-regproducer).

 Now, your node is set up.
 If you configured this node to operate in a Private Network, you need to make sure your node is included in the producers schedule.
-Check our [guide](https://guide.eoscostarica.io/docs/tutorials/private-network-installation/#set-block-producers-schedule) to see more information about this.
+Check our guide [Set Block Producer Schedule](https://guide.eoscostarica.io/docs/tutorials/private-network-installation/#set-block-producers-schedule) to see more information about this.

 On the other hand, if you are looking to produce blocks in a testnet, token holders need to vote for you in order to be in the 21 top block producers.